hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 ## A Secure Place for API Credentials

 ???
 **First let's talk about sensitive variables, specifically API keys.
 Every time you build infrastructure on GCP you need an access key pair.
 The key pair includes the Access Key Id, and the Secret Access Key.
 These two strings paired together, with an optional time-based token, allow you to make requests to GCP API endpoints.
-Amazon spins up the resources and begins billing you for usage.
+Google spins up the resources and begins billing you for usage.
 These keys, especially if they are created by an account admin, are very powerful.
 The default setting in GCP is to grant admin-level access to the user.
 Let's look at how this can be a major problem...**

 ---
 name: Security-and-Compliance